pulumi/docs/reference/pkg/nodejs/@pulumi/azure/cdn/index.md

 ```

-The name of the origin.
-This is an arbitrary value.
-However, this value needs to be unique under the endpoint.
+Specifies the name of the CDN Endpoint.
 Changing this forces a new resource to be created.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/cdn/endpoint.ts#L265">property optimizationType</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/cdn/endpoint.ts#L260">property optimizationType</a>
 </h3>

 ```typescript